 Membership shall be open to all persons interested in the stamps, postal history and postcards of the Channel Islands and shall be of the following classes:

-b) Junior members – those members who shall be under 18 years of age, or be under 24 years of age and in full time education studying at an Institute of Further Education.
+b) Junior members: those members who shall be under 18 years of age, or be under 24 years of age and in full time education studying at an UK Institute of Further Education.

-c) Senior citizens/ Registered Disabled: those members over 65 years of age within Great Britain or Channel Islands or Registered Disabled in the UK.
+c) Senior citizens/ Registered Disabled: those members over 65 years of age within the UK or Channel Islands or Registered Disabled in the UK.

 3. Application for Membership.